autokitteh/web-platform/README.md

 ### Environment Setup 🌐

 Create a `.env` file in the root of the project directory and add the necessary environment variables.
-Refer to the `validateEnv` script for required variables: `sh cp .env.example .env # Edit .env with your environment-specific settings`
+Refer to the `validateEnv` script for required variables:

+`sh cp .env.example .env # Edit .env with your environment-specific settings`

+`VITE_HOST_URL`

+-   Default: A predefined default host URL mentioned in [getApiBaseUrlFile](https://github.com/autokitteh/web-platform/blob/main/src/utilities/getApiBaseUrl.utils.ts)
+-   Description: Defines the backend URL that the application will use as its host.
+If not set, the application will use a default host URL.
+-   Example: VITE_HOST_URL=http://localhost:1234

+`VITE_AUTH_ENABLED`

+-   Default: false
+-   Description: Determines whether the application should restrict access to logged-in users or users with a valid JWT token.
+Set to true to enable authentication protection.
+-   Example: VITE_AUTH_ENABLED=false

+`VITE_DESCOPE_PROJECT_ID`

+-   Default: None
+-   Description: Required for OAuth authentication using Descope.
+If you want to allow users to connect to the app using OAuth, you need to provide your Descope project ID here.
+-   Example: VITE_DESCOPE_PROJECT_ID=your_descope_project_id

+`TESTS_JWT_AUTH_TOKEN`

+-   Default: None
+-   Description: Used for running E2E tests when authentication is enabled on the backend.
+This JWT token allows the test runner to authenticate and access the application during testing.
+-   Example: TESTS_JWT_AUTH_TOKEN=your_jwt_auth_token_for_e2e_tests

+**Note:** These environment variables are optional.
+The application will use default values or fall back to certain behaviors if these variables are not set.
+However, setting them allows for greater customization and functionality, especially in different deployment environments or when running tests.

 ### Running the Project 🏃